jschr/bootstrap-modal/README.md

 + **spinner**
 Provide a custom image or animation for the loading spinner

++ **modalOverflow **
+Set this property to true for modals with highly dynamic content.
+This will force the modal behave as if it is larger then the viewport.

 + **manager**
 Set the modal's manager.
 By default this is set to the GlobalModalManager and will most likely not need to be overridden.